henryl74/js-project-portfolio/README.md

 ## Media

 - The images used for the game have been made available to fans free of charge from Studio Ghibli official website [Studio Ghibli](https://www.ghibli.jp/info/013344/)
+- The black and white Totoro image was available free of charge at KindPNG [KindPNG](https://www.kindpng.com/downpng/oJTRom_official-studio-ghibli-logo-hd-png-download/)
 - Favicon image attributed to Freepik [Freepik](https://www.flaticon.com/packs/origami-28)

 ## Acknowledgements